Code of Integrity and Professional Conduct: How we Work

 A security incident is any event that may threaten the safety, security, or integrity of CRA employees, assets, or information.

-If you experience or become aware of any critical or non-critical security incident, you must report it to your manager or local security officer immediately.
+If you find yourself being treated in an abusive or threatening way or become aware of any critical or non-critical security incident, you must report it to your manager or local security officer immediately.
 For more information, see the Security Incident Reporting and Management Directive and Security Incident Reporting and Management Procedures.

 Reporting workplace injuries, illnesses, or hazards